 This is one of North America’s fastest growing sports.
 It consists of shooting burlap sacs (called a “Bag Course”) or 3-D foam animals of varying distances.
 This sport was originally developed for hunting practice and is now shot by many non-hunters because of its competitive nature.

 This is when a series of arrows are shot at a target on a flat field at a known distance.

 During the warmer months, a club night is held on Thursday nights at the outdoor range.
-During the winter of 2016-17, the club night will be Mondays at the indoor range downtown from 6 to 8 pm.
-Current KTSA members can drop in, there is a $3 drop in fee.
+During the winter, the club night will be Mondays at the indoor range downtown from 6 to 8 pm.
+Current KTSA members can drop in.
 There will be a couple Mondays over the holidays that will be cancelled.

 As well as the flat range of targets at set distances we have acess to a good-sized walk-around course that is used for our annual 3D club competition.
 Through out the year it is referred to as the “bag course” as it is set up with hanging Hessian bags depicting animal images.
 If you are walking the bag course please take care to check if there are any archers in front of you buy calling out and being vigilant at all times.
 Our animal 3D targets are not left out year-round due to their being damaged by the elements, etc. If you don’t know where the bag course is and would like an introduction to it (or any other information contact us, click here for contact details).